 Matt Slick: Are you using a psychopath as a standard of moral propriety?

 Alexandros: My point is that if we evolved differently, such that torturing babies made them tougher and better able to reproduce.
 We might not find it wrong.

 Matt Slick: But whether or not a psychopath says it's right or wrong is irrelevant.
-Please tell me if a psychopath believes that it is okay to torture a baby to death merely for his personal pleasure that he is he right or wrong for doing that?
+Please tell me that if a psychopath believes that it is okay to torture a baby to death merely for his personal pleasure that he is right or wrong for doing that?
 Please judge whether or not he is right or wrong.